 Women are particularly affected because of their role in collecting fuel, cooking and other domestic work.
 Energy poverty forces them to spend hours a day on manual labour to prepare food or collecting firewood.
 It damages health, because of harmful smoke from cooking fires or by compromising health services.
 It hinders communication by internet or mobile phone, prevents women and girls from studying or working in the evenings, and places women at greater risk of violence in low-lit or darkened streets.

-Soroptimist International President Ann Garvie selected the project ‘See Solar Cook Solar’ as the President’s Charity for her term of office and SI Chester have chosen to support this charity.
-Our events celebrate the fact that we are lucky to enjoy long summer evenings.
-Last year we held a picnic and this year we held a BBQ at the home of our President Elect, raising £100.00 for the project.
+Soroptimist International President Ann Garvie selected the project ‘See Solar Cook Solar’ as the President’s Charity for her term of office.
+SI Chester’s events celebrated the fact that we are lucky to enjoy long summer evenings.
+We held a picnic and a BBQ at the home of our President Elect, raising £100.00 for the project.

 Funds have benefitted women in remote rural and island locations in Fiji who have been provided with solar cookers which are a safer, more economical and environmentally sustainable alternative to traditional kerosene stoves.
 A second project in Zambia has supplied solar lanterns to schoolgirls giving them extended study time.
-Another project underway in Western Uganda provides solar panels and solar cookers to Musasa Primary School.
-The latest project, announced in July 2015, will support Syrian girls and women in refugee camps in Turkey
+Another project in Western Uganda provides solar panels and solar cookers to Musasa Primary School.
+The last project, announced in July 2015, supported Syrian girls and women in refugee camps in Turkey.

 Further information is available at: http://www.soroptimistinternational.org/our-projects/december-10-appeal/see-solar-cook-solar